feathr-ai/feathr/docs/how-to-guides/feathr-azure-machine-learning.md

 ## Authentication in Azure Machine Learning

 Azure Machine Learning has native integration to allow you authenticate.
-All the [Feathr sample notebooks](../samples/) will be able to seamlessly use that.
+All the [Feathr sample notebooks](../samples/) will be able to seamlessly use the credentials that you have logged in.

 When logged into Azure Machine Learning, you will see a prompt like this to ask you to login: